Applied Suicide Intervention Skills Training (ASIST)

 When is the training and where?
 How much does it cost to attend training and how do I register to attend?

-There are a limited number of funded places for TOWER HAMLETS based Public Sector/nor for profit organisation.
+- There are a limited number of funded places for Public Sector staff based in North East London.
+This includes staff who work in Barking, City & Hackney, Havering, Newham, Redbridge, Tower Hamlets and Waltham Forest.
 You must register with your work email address.
-Failure to turn up following regitration will incur a £150 charge
+Failure to turn up following registration will incur a £300 charge

 In house training?